Research and Teaching Areas

 - Brown University, B.A., with Honors

-catalog of minority law professors making an impact in legal education.
+a comprehensive catalog of the nation’s most influential minority law professors, 50 years of age or younger, making an impact in legal education.

 - Faculty Scholar Award in Bioethics, Greenwall Foundation (2013-2016)